Zhihong0321/EEMS-V2-BACKEND/README.md

 ## 0) Purpose (What & Why)

 **What:**
-A minimal backend that ingests simulated energy readings, aggregates them into fixed 30-minute blocks (starting 00:00 daily, KL time), exposes read APIs for the dashboard, emits live updates (SSE), and sends a WhatsApp alert when the current block reaches **≥80%** of the target kWh.
+A minimal backend that ingests simulated energy readings, aggregates them into fixed 30-minute blocks (starting 00:00 daily, KL time), exposes read APIs for the dashboard, and emits live updates (SSE).
+When the current block reaches **≥80%** of the target kWh the backend marks the block as "alert-ready" and streams that fact so the frontend can decide how to notify users.

 **Why:**